Summary

 Seek tax-efficient investments

-When you choose tax-efficient investments, you can help reduce your tax bill for 2025 and beyond.
+When you choose tax-efficient investments, you can help reduce your tax bill now and in the future.
 Here are some examples:

 • Tax-deferred accounts like traditional IRAs and 401(k) plans allow you to defer your investment gains until you start withdrawing your money.